syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Bookmarks/Get-bookmark-content-as-body-part).

 The following code example shows how to retrieve the specified bookmark content by using `GetContent` method in a Word document.